LegendaryZone/AI_LeagueOfLegends_With_Vision/README.md

-# Order
+# League Of Legends Automation
-- Location -> Opponent's Behavior -> Automation
+- Gather the Data of Opponent's Behavior
+- Create another Model
+- Automation

 # Shooting Mode
 - Shoot "Auto Q skills" on the enemy on Image Recognition